A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms

 \section{Acknowledgment}

-This work was supported by the start-up grant RoboLife (Soft Robots with morphological adaptation and life-like abilities), DESTRO (Dextrous, strong yet soft robots), ITALY–SINGAPORE grant, MAE (Italy) and A*STAR (Singapore), Grant \#R22I0IR124, and REBOT (Rethinking underwater robot manipulation), Ministry of Education, Singapore, Grant \#T2EP50221-0028.
+This work was supported by Start-up grant RoboLife (Soft Robots with morphological adaptation and life-like abilities), DESTRO (Dextrous, strong yet soft robots), ITALY–SINGAPORE grant, MAE (Italy) and A*STAR (Singapore), Grant \#R22I0IR124, and Bridging fund (AI-Driven Soft Robots for Marine and Unstructured Environments).